angular/angular/aio/content/guide/docs-style-guide.md

 A typical document is divided into sections.

-All section heading text should be in "Sentence Case", which means the first word is capitalized and all other words are lower case.
+All section heading text should be in "Sentence case", which means the first word is capitalized and all other words are lower case.

 **Always follow the section heading with at least one blank line.**